henrydwright/website/content/articles/arm64-assembly-part-2.md

 If we try and assemble this without changing any settings in Visual Studio this will fail with error `LNK2019 unresolved external symbol printf referenced in function main` (because the linker has no idea what `printf` means) and `LNK2001 unresolved external symbol mainCRTStartup` (because the linker can't find the `mainCRTStartup` entry point it's looking for).
 We need to tell the linker to add the C Runtime Library (with associated startup code) to our final executable, and include the printf defintion.

 To do this we right click on the project, click Properties -> Linker -> Input.
 Edit additional dependencies to add `"legacy_stdio_definitions.lib; libcmt.lib"`.

-The program should compile and run!
+<div class="remark success"><b>Time to run!</b> With these settings changed, the program should compile and run successfully</div>

 #### Relevant sections of armasm user guide / Microsoft documentation
 * [IMPORT](https://developer.arm.com/documentation/dui0801/l/Directives-Reference/IMPORT-and-EXTERN)